 On to the story of the Oprah/Gayle friendship.
 Gayle was a production assistant at the station where Oprah was a reporter in Baltimore.
 They became instant friends.
 Oprah got weepy for the first time here, when she said the quote that I'm sure you've all read by now.
 She said about Gayle, "She is the mother I never had.
 She is the sister everybody would want.
 She is the friend that everybody deserves.
 I don't know a better person.
 I don't know a better person."
 Then she requested some tissue.

 And the other part of this interview you've probably already read about is when Oprah denied the rumors that she and Gayle are secretly lesbian lovers.
 The best part about this quote is the way Oprah seems to think that being gay is akin to a nationality.
-When you read the quotes elsewhere, they claim that Oprah said, "I'm not lesbian.
-I'm not even kind of lesbian."
+When you read the quotes elsewhere, they claim that Oprah said, "I'm not a lesbian.
+I'm not even kind of a lesbian."
 Not so.
 What she actually said was, "I'm not lesbian.
 I'm not even kinda lesbian."
 You know, the same way one would say, "I'm not Canadian."
 I love how the press just added the article there, even though the real quote is much funnier to me.

 Oprah said that in 2003 or 2004, she purposely reduced her public appearances with Stedman.
 Walters was shocked to hear that Oprah and Stedman are even still together, since I guess the rumor is that they broke up long ago.
 Oprah, in turn, was shocked to hear that Walters was shocked.
 Walters wanted to clarify what Stedman is to Oprah, and Oprah said, "The love, the lover, the man, the mate."
 Ew.
 Oprah regrets bringing Stedman into the celebrity world somewhat against his will, and she noted that if they had gotten married, they would be divorced by now because marriage comes with too many expectations.
 Oprah choked up when she said that she doesn't think any other man could have lived this life with as much dignity and humility as Stedman has.